 -- Paul May, Founder & Owner of Equipt Expedition Outfitters

-We offer Free Shipping in the continental United States on all products from our South African brands.
+We offer Free Shipping in the contiguous United States on all products from our South African brands.

 - National Luna

 We also offer Free Commercial Shipping for Goose Gear.

 Orders to Alaska and Hawaii may require additional charges.

 The products we carry vary in size and weight as much as your delivery location.
 In light of this fact, we will charge you only what it costs us to ship to you, no more and no less.
 Unless otherwise requested, we will select a shipping option that minimizes cost.
 We will inform you of the cost of shipping as reasonably soon as possible.
 We will be happy to ship via Next Day Air, Second Day Air, or Three Day Select if you request it and are willing to pay for it.